Mithlonde/FileForge/notes.md

 **Root Flag**:

 As you see we have successfully elevated our privileges to System and completing the task.
-Once again I used the command `dir "root.txt" /s` to search for the root flag.

 ```
 whoami && hostname && ip addr && cat user.txt